husarnet/husarnet-action/README.md

 # Husarnet VPN Action for GitHub Actions

-Connecting your GitHub workflow to Husarnet VPN network.
+Connecting your GitHub workflow to Husarnet peer-to-peer VPN network.
+Useful for deployment to hosts that doesn't have public nor static IP address.

 ## Usage